NSS supports access via NCP and other protocols to eDirectory users and Linux-enabled eDirectory users.

 Because NSS controls access based on file system trustee rights, not by the POSIX permissions, Samba connections do not work until this trustee system has been configured for the Linux-enabled eDirectory users of the NSS file system.
 You cannot set up the ACLs and standard POSIX permissions for Samba access to an NSS volume.
 Instead, the Administrator user or Administrator user equivalent must set up users in eDirectory and make file system trustee assignments, grant trustee rights, and configure inherited rights masks on directories.
 The Samba service must also be enabled in LUM.

-For information about configuring and managing Samba services for your OES server, see the OES 11 SP3: Novell Samba Administration Guide.
+For information about configuring and managing Samba services for your OES 2 Linux server, see the OES2 SP2: Samba Administration Guide.

 You can give users SSH (Secure Shell) access to NSS volumes by Linux-enabling users and the SSH utility in Linux User Management.
-For information, see the OES 11 SP3: Novell Linux User Management Administration Guide.
+For information, see see the OES 2 SP2: Novell Linux User Management Technology Guide.

 Add the following command in the /etc/opt/novell/nss/nssstart.cfg file to turn off all of the bits corresponding to the Other field:

 The setting applies to all NSS volumes on the server.
-If the volume is shared in a cluster, make sure to add the command to the nssstart.cfg file and to Linux-enable SSH on all the nodes.
+If the volume is shared in a cluster, make sure to add the command to the nssstart.cfg file on all nodes and to Linux-enable SSH on all nodes.

 Only the root user and Linux-enabled eDirectory users who have been granted trustee access can see and access the NSS volume from a Linux interface.
 Users must be Linux-enabled with Linux User Management in order to use any of the standard Linux protocols, utilities, commands, services, or APIs for the NSS volume.